Fawaz-Khan-R/Image-Caption-Generator-using-Transformers/README.md

 ## Contributers

-This project was undertaken as a Requirement for course credits.
-It was completed by the following members:
+This project was completed by the following members:

 Name | USN
 --- | ---